 ERIGrid 2.0 Lab Access Programme.

-In the Energy industry: DNV GL delivers world-renowned testing and advisory services to the energy value chain including renewables and energy efficiency.
+In the Energy industry: KEMA Labs delivers world-renowned testing and advisory services to the energy value chain including renewables and energy efficiency.
 Our expertise spans onshore and offshore wind power, solar, conventional generation, transmission and distribution, smart grids, and sustainable energy use, as well as energy markets and regulations.
 Our 3,000 energy experts support clients around the globe in delivering a safe, reliable, efficient, and sustainable energy supply.